-It’s a new day for Just Neighbors (Interfaith Hospitality Network).
+It’s a new day for Just Neighbors (Interfaith Homeless Network).
 For nearly ten years Just Neighbors (IHN) utilized a small, overcrowded home on Gay Street as a day center and housed homeless families at various church locations during the night.
 Though Just Neighbors (IHN) “host congregations” were extraordinarily kind, generous, and hospitable to their “guests,” it became increasingly clear through the years that moving from site to site on a weekly basis was difficult for families, especially children, already traumatized by homelessness.
-After considerable discussion and soul-searching, Just Neighbors (Interfaith Hospitality Network) board conducted a capital campaign and obtained a federal grant to purchase land, renovate buildings, and provide a more stable residential facility for families.
+After considerable discussion and soul-searching, Just Neighbors (Interfaith Homeless Network) board conducted a capital campaign and obtained a federal grant to purchase land, renovate buildings, and provide a more stable residential facility for families.

 The facility at 2925 East State Street is now a reality!
 Families now reside in private bedrooms and share the common areas of kitchen, family-room, and playroom for children.
 While Just Neighbors (IHN) remains an emergency shelter (and in fact is the only area emergency shelter for homeless families), these families consistently report that they feel more “at home” through the crisis of homelessness.
 At the new Just Neighbors (IHN) family center, families find a firm foundation from which to take their first steps toward a return to independence and self-sufficiency.